jonmellman/blog/content/posts/2019-08-29---Cattelganger.md

 ### Human/Cat Comparison

-We used a very simple algorithm here.
+We used a very simple algorithm for the comparison (no ML).
 With the locations of comparable landmarks, we compared the human landmarks to those of each cat by calculating the difference.
 Whichever cat had the least difference was deemed the most similar cat.